joelnir/joelnir.github.io/_posts/2018-08-24-automatic-docs.md

       - sudo apt-get install -y doxygen
 {% endhighlight %}
 This is where we customize the virtual machine to support our scripts.
-Update package infrastructure and install doxygen.
+Update package infrastructure and install Doxygen.
-`-y` is for automatically answer yes to the install prompt.
+`-y` is for automatically answering yes to the install prompt.

 {% highlight YAML %}
 script:
     - make docs
 {% endhighlight %}
 Our script.
-Since I put the document in the Makefile it is enough to run `make docs`.
+Since we put the command in the Makefile it is enough to run `make docs`.
 If not using a Makefile you could easily put it in a bash-script or simply type out `doxygen doxygen.conf` in the `.travis.yml`.

 {% highlight YAML %}